 The Bioethics and the Law Theme: An introduction for medical students by Margie Hodges Shaw, JD, PhD, Assistant Professor, Law and Bioethics, Division of Medical Humanities & Bioethics

 Bioethics and Law is a major theme integrated throughout the four-year medical school curriculum.
-To make good/sound clinical judgments, students need learn a set of skills and knowledge to navigate an appropriate decision-making process when moral conflicts arise.
-Students will apply skills in self-reflection to identify their own values, emotions, perceptions and motivations, and acknowledge/understand diverse values and beliefs of others, including patients and families and healthcare colleagues.
-Using methods from the humanities, the bioethics and law theme material promotes acquisition or expansion of knowledge and skills relevant to effective clinical practice and guides personal and professional development.
+To make good/sound clinical judgments, students need to learn a set of skills and knowledge to navigate an appropriate decision-making process when moral conflicts arise.
+Students apply skills in self-reflection to identify their own values, emotions, perceptions and motivations, and acknowledge/understand diverse values and beliefs of others, including patients and families and healthcare colleagues.
+Using methods from the humanities, the Bioethics and Law theme material promotes acquisition or expansion of knowledge and skills relevant to effective clinical practice and guides personal and professional development.
 Students learn to apply the principles of bioethics to common ethical dilemmas explored through the use of clinical cases, narrative, fiction, and film.

 Back to top

 Medical Humanities Seminars

 In the integrated Double Helix curriculum, as part of the first-year program, students are required to take one Medical Humanities Seminar, and are welcome to take a second.
 Students in their second year are similarly required to take one seminar, but are encouraged to take another.
 Each seminar meets weekly for 8 weeks.
 The seminars are taught by clinical and academic faculty within the medical school, and in collaboration with faculty from departments of History, Philosophy, Anthropology, Visual and Cultural Studies, and English Literature in the College.